open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

 ### Examples

-//TODO kustomize examples

 #### Fresh install addon to the default version.

+[01-fresh-install](./kustomize-rollout-examples/01-fresh-install) shows a kustomize example which could be used to produce the `AddOnHubConfig` with a SHA based suffix and update the name reference in `ClusterManagementAddOn`, running `kubectl kustomize ./kustomize-rollout-examples/01-fresh-install` to show the output.

 `AddOnHubConfig` has desired version v0.10.0.
-The resource name has a hash suffix which will change when the content is updated.
+The resource name has a hash suffix xxx.

 ```yaml
 apiVersion: addon.open-cluster-management.io/v1alpha1